-Suggested rendering rules for MathML presentation elements Defined throughout chapter 3; the ones that use other terms defined here occurring mainly in section 3.2.4 and in section 3.6.
+Suggested rendering rules for MathML presentation elements Defined throughout Chapter 3; the ones that use other terms defined here occur mainly in Section 3.2.4 and in Section 3.6.

 TEX A software system developed by Professor Donald Knuth for typesetting documents.